oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 and the second path expression references one of the following model elements:
 - Action overload
-- all overloads of an Action
 - Function overload

+where the Action or Function overload is bound with binding parameter type equal to the type of the first path expression, or the second path expression references
+- all overloads of an Action or
 - all overloads of a Function

-where the Action or Function overload is bound with binding parameter type equal to the type of the first path expression.
+where the binding parameter is an instance or a collection of the given type.

 These annotations override annotations targeting the action or function overloads directly.

-Note "all bound Action or Function overloads of given binding type via container" references all overloads where the binding parameter is an instance or a collection of the given type.

 ## <a name="ConstantExpression" href="#ConstantExpression">14.3 Constant Expression</a>